• Invoice Financing Process Explanation

 Sales Process

 The sales process is a series of steps to acquire a new customer.
 This starts with the initial contact between the customers and the invoice finance company.
 The process ends when the customer is "paid out".
 This is pretty much universally considered the point at which a new customer becomes an active account.
-However, some organisations will define this as the point at which the facility is all set up and ready to go, prior to the release of any money - this is a very small minority.
+However, some organisations will define this as the point at which the facility is all setup and ready to go, prior to the release of any money - this is a very small minority.

 This post explains the typical invoice finance sales process.